-From grilled octopus to buttered lobster, vegan pizza and a bad-ass brunch – this is my fourth monthly collection of mini-reviews of the best dishes and destinations I’ve been scoffing at in over the last few weeks.
+From grilled octopus to buttered lobster, vegan pizza and a bad-ass brunch – this is my fourth monthly collection of mini-reviews of the best dishes I’ve scoffed over the last few weeks.

 As usual, I have again tried to link off to any other relevant, full length reviews so you can read up in a bit more depth about each place if you want to!

 I went on the hen-do of dreams back at the beginning of the month, spending 4 days eating and drinking the best food in the 35 degree heat of lovely Lisbon.
 This was my favourite dish from the weekend – fresh octopus on sweet potato mash from Darwin’s Café near the Belem Tower.
 Read the full blog post here.

 - Lovely lobster at the Cardiff Food & Drink Festival

 In keeping with the summery seafood theme, as soon as spotted Café Mor at the Cardiff Food & Drink Festival, I knew I had to have something from their award-winning stall.
 Sitting in the steps of the Senedd eating half a Pembrokeshire lobster dressed in seaweed butter and served with hot, fresh chips – is there any better activity for a Saturday afternoon in Cardiff? 🙂